MateuszJanduraUszu/mjmem/docs/reference/object_allocator/object_allocator-ctor.md

 ## Remarks

-Since the allocator is stateless, the construction is trivial; therefore, the constructors don't perform specific actions.
+Since the allocator is stateless, the construction is trivial; therefore, the constructors do not perform specific actions.

 ## Requirements